andylolu2/Text2Emoji/README.md

 ## Problem

-I wanted to build a model that can represent a sentence in emojis only.
+I wanted to build a model that can text to emojis.

 For example,